Nadimpg/Nadimpg/README.md

 🎨 Enjoys exploring the intersection of design and technology to create intuitive user interfaces.

-🎮 Avid anime fan, finding inspiration and relaxation in the world of animated storytelling.

-👨‍👩‍👧‍👦 Family-oriented individual, finding joy in spending quality time with loved ones.

 🎥 Creator of engaging content on YouTube, sharing insights into app development and tech culture.

 💡 Knowledgeable about custom ROM development, continuously expanding expertise in mobile technology.